megagonlabs/cypherbench/README.md

 # Make sure you have Docker installed
 cd docker/

-#  This script ensures required files exist before running the docker-compose command.
+#  This script first ensures required files exist, then runs the docker-compose command
 bash start_neo4j_full.sh

 # check if the graphs are fully loaded (it typically takes at least 15 minutes).